 Mamie Doyle Mannella is the Senior Director of Policy at the Rodel Foundation.
 In this role, she is responsible for supporting policies and programs that advance the Foundation’s mission.
 Prior to this position, she was the Director of the Office of Educator Recruitment & Preparation at the New Jersey Department of Education (NJDOE).
 In that capacity, she lead a team dedicated to building strong pools of talent for school districts, and worked closely with teacher training programs to develop new policies for entry into the teaching profession, while developing an accountability framework for programs.
 She also served as Special Assistant to the Deputy Commissioner at the NJDOE, supporting the development of New Jersey’s waiver from the Elementary and Secondary Education Act, as well as its successful Race to the Top grant.
 Before coming to New Jersey, she spent five years at Teach For America serving in a variety of capacities and taught 6th grade in North Philadelphia.
 Mamie earned her Bachelor’s degree in Communications from Indiana University in Bloomington, IN and earned a Master of Arts degree in Elementary Education from Chestnut Hill College in Pennsylvania.

-Brittany Mason is the Communications and Marketing Associate to the Rodel Foundation.
-In that capacity, she is responsible for creating internal and external communications, as well as managing Rodel’s online communications.
-While in college, Brittany served as an intern to U.S. Senator Thomas Carper in Washington D.C. and began her time at Rodel by working as a consultant.
+Brittany Mason is the Communications Officer at the Rodel Foundation.
+In that capacity, she is responsible for managing and creating internal and external communications and engagement strategies, including the iEducate Delaware initiative.
+While in college, Brittany served as an intern to U.S. Senator Thomas Carper in Washington D.C.
 Brittany has a Bachelor of Arts degree in Communication Arts and Sciences from the Pennsylvania State University.
-Brittany serves as Grants Chair and Treasurer to the Delaware Community Foundation’s The Next Generation – North; she is also an advisor to DCF’s Youth Philanthropy Board of New Castle County.
+She has served as Grants Chair and Treasurer to the Delaware Community Foundation’s (DCF) The Next Generation North and is an advisor to DCF’s Youth Philanthropy Board of New Castle County.

 Suwathna (Su) Reel is a Program Assistant at the Rodel Foundation.
 She provides administrative support to the Foundation’s programmatic work.
 Prior to Rodel, Su worked as an Office Assistant at the Project Management Institute.
 While in college, she conducted research on the impact of public art as an urban revitalization strategy and as an educational tool.
 Su has a Bachelor of Arts degree in Psychology and Geography from Temple University and looks forward to earning a graduate degree where she can utilize her passion for both disciplines.